 Now, some general notes on the McAfee coins:

 - Most importantly, you should check out John McAfee’s @officialmcafee Twitter page and follow him.
 His Twitter page is where he announces the coins.
-He generally announces the coin at 6am PST each day (which is a easier or harder to be up for depending on your timezone).
-UPDATE: Moving forward he will announce the coin of the week every Monday on Twitter (he insinuated that he will vary the time he Tweets, but this remains to be seen).
+He announces the coin at 6 am PST each day (which may be easier or harder to be up for depending on your timezone).
+UPDATE: Moving forward he will announce the coin of the week every Monday on Twitter (he insinuated that he would vary the time he Tweets, but this remains to be seen).

-- Bitcoin doesn’t count, neither do random projects he touts (like his own projects or ICOs he randomly mentions; he will make his pick of the day clear).
-We list some of his other mentions below, but they aren’t part of the 20 coins of the day/week or official ICO announcements.
+- Bitcoin doesn’t count, neither do random projects he touts (like his projects or the ICOs he occasionally mentions; he will make his pick of the day clear).
+We list some of his other choices below, but they aren’t part of the 20 coins of the day or week or official ICO announcements.

-- McAfee is generally going to pick coins that aren’t widely known, have privacy, are decentralized, and have interesting features (like unique code, a neat project, cool tech, etc).
-Generally you are looking for a coin trading under a few cents that has really promising features, but isn’t widely known (so although Monero, for example, fits the bill, it might not get listed due to the fact that it is already well known, has a high market cap, etc).
+- McAfee usually picks coins that aren’t widely known, have privacy, are decentralized, and have interesting features (like unique code, a neat project, cool tech, etc.).
+You are often looking at a coin trading under a few cents that has promising features but isn’t widely known.
+Although Monero, for example, fits the bill, it might not get listed because it is already well known, has a high market cap, etc.

-- There is rumor that McAfee is profiting from this.
-To that we have to assume that he is.
+- There is a rumor that McAfee is profiting from this.
+We have to assume that he is.
 What we are hoping is that he has also carefully researched each coin and believes in it, and is not for example just taking payola to shill some random coin that will end up being a bad investment for others.
 Let’s assume the best and avoid the fear, uncertainty, and doubt (so we will assume he is profiting, but sincerely approves of each coin).
-With the best in mind, we can say he is likely long in every coin he is touting and has done his due diligence and research.
+We hope that he is long in every coin he is touting and has done his due diligence and research.
 He strikes me as the type of guy who would sooner hold these coins into the ground then dump the coin on the day he mentions it.
 Most of the entities dumping the coins are bots programmed to follow McAfee’s Tweets.
-I’m sure the first time he mentioned Bitcoin it saw a price increase, but we know he held through this (and those who followed his lead were rewarded greatly of course).
-Only makes sense he would hold through these as well (and thus it may make sense for us to follow suit).
+I’m sure the first time he mentioned Bitcoin it saw a price increase, but we know he held through this (and those who followed his lead were rewarded greatly).
+It makes sense that he would hold through these as well (and thus it may make sense for us to follow suit).

-Moving on with notes on how to play these coins.
+Here are some of my notes on these coins.
 If you want to play the McAfee pick, there are some factors you need to consider:

 - There is a near zero chance that you will get in before the initial pump if you don’t guess what coin is coming next or have an API setup to buy for you (Bittrex has most of the coins he touts, so you’ll want a Bittrex API AKA Bot).
-At this point the only ones getting in before the initial pump are those who know before hand, guess correctly before hand, and bots.
-If you don’t have a bot, and you aren’t McAfee’s best friend, then this probably means you don’t have much of a shot aside guessing correctly (or being very lucky with a quick buy).
+At this point, the only ones getting in before the initial pump are those who know beforehand, guess correctly beforehand, and bots.
+If you don’t have a bot, and you aren’t McAfee’s best friend, then this probably means you don’t have much of a shot unless you guess correctly or are very lucky with a quick buy.

-- If you don’t/can’t play the initial call, there is still a way to play these.
-The coins McAfee touts tend to pump and then dump really fast (creating a “giant green candle, with a gnarly wick, followed by a much lower average price“).
-After the initial dump it generally a good time to buy (wait a least an hour, if not 4 or 5 hours, if not 4 to 5 days, after that initial giant green candle until the price stabilizes).
-Buying into the giant green candle can be dangerous, but historically buying after the initial chaos has worked out well (or if not well, certainly better than buying into the top of the giant green candle).
+- If you don’t or can’t play the initial call, there is still a way to play these.
+The coins McAfee touts tend to pump and then dump quickly creating a “giant green candle, with a gnarly wick, followed by a much lower average price.”
+After the initial dump it can be a good time to buy; wait a least an hour, if not 4 or 5 hours, if not 4 to 5 days, after that initial giant green candle until the price stabilizes.
+Buying into the giant green candle can be dangerous, but historically buying after the initial chaos has worked out well (or, if not well, certainly better than buying into the top of the giant green candle).
 In other words, if you don’t catch a lucky buy right away, consider waiting until the price stabilizes.
 So far every pick has gone up from that initial stable price (and most even from its highest price).
-If you mistime, but followed these rules, holding isn’t the worst play (as opposed to cutting your losses and selling low).
-Just keep in mind that you may not have much room for short term profits and these are all likely best done as long term plays.
+If you mistimed but followed these rules, holding isn’t the worst play (as opposed to cutting your losses and selling low).
+Just keep in mind that you may not have much room for short-term profits and these are all likely best done as long-term plays.

 - If you are lucky enough to buy immediately, then you might want to sell and get out while the price is still going up.
-You’ll have moments to get a sell off, and you are up against bots.
+You’ll have moments to get a sell-off, and you are up against bots.
 Once the price starts falling your human hands likely won’t be quick enough to compete with the bots.
 If you miss a chance to sell, consider holding for 12 – 24 hours at least to see if you can recover some of your investment (this tactic has worked on some of these, but not all so far).
-Even those who want to go long in these should try to sell before the initial dump and buy again (hate to say that, but its true).
-You and everyone else will be doing this… but of course this is what causes the natural pump and dump.
-Many of us would love it if there wasn’t a dump phase, but we have to deal with reality here.
+Even those who want to go long in these should try to sell before the initial dump and buy again.
+I hate to say that, but its true.
+You will be doing this along with everyone else, but of course, this is what causes the natural pump and dump.
+Many of us would love it if there weren’t a dump phase, but we have to deal with reality here.

-- Generally, and to reiterate the above point a bit, if you don’t plan to go long in the coin, consider taking profits when you have them.
+- Finally, if you don’t plan to go long in the coin, consider taking profits when you have them.
 This can be done by taking incremental profits as they occur, or by moving stops up to lock in profits.
 Nothing says a coin that does well today has to continue doing well in the short term.
-Most of these picks likely have a bright future ahead, but if you aren’t overly committed to the coin, there is no need for you to marry it for the next months or years waiting for its value to go up.
+Most of these picks might well have bright futures ahead, but if you aren’t committed to the coin, there is no need for you to marry it for the next months or years waiting for its value to go up.

-NOTE: Assuming you bought before the pump or upon the coin stabilizing, you might want to consider holding a little of each coin long (its certainly the most sportsman-like move to make thinking of your fellow investors and the crypto community as a whole).
-If we assume McAfee is being legit and has done his research, you could be buying a .03 cent coin today that will be worth .30 cents in a year.
+NOTE: Assuming you bought before the pump or upon the coin stabilizing, you might want to consider holding a little of each coin long (it’s certainly the most sportsman-like move to make thinking of your fellow investors and the crypto community as a whole).
+If we assume McAfee has done legitimate research, you could be buying a 3-cent coin today that will be worth 30 cents in a year.
 That is a great 100x return that people who held Bitcoin from $100 to $10,000 got.
-I really do think that is what McAfee is going for here.
-The short strategies make sense, but consider keeping a bit of your buy long if it makes sense for you (for example, consider keeping some profits, a mistimed buy you “forgot” to set a stop on, or some coin you generally didn’t buy at the top).
+I think that is what McAfee is going for here.
+The short strategies make sense, but consider keeping a bit of your buy long if it makes sense for you.
+For example, consider keeping some profits, a mistimed buy you “forgot” to set a stop on, or some coin you didn’t buy at the top.

 Trying to Predict Which Coins McAfee Will Pick

-…Here is the deal, I have a good sense of some coins that McAfee might pick, but I think its rather irresponsible to speculate on this site.
+I have a good sense of some coins that McAfee might pick, but I think it’s irresponsible to speculate on this site.

-If you do that research, and you want to speculate on that research (and because you think you’ve found a great pick)… well then that is your call (I don’t think its a bad move if you know the risk and like the coin).
+If you do that research, and you want to speculate on that research because you think you’ve found a great pick, well then, that is your call.
+I don’t think it’s a bad move if you know the risk and like the coin.

-If a coin had a spike in its price and volume around the same time did ETN, BURST, DGB, RDD, and HMQ did, if it dipped when the Verge FUD brought down Verge for a moment, if it is an interesting project, and if it has privacy features… then 1. it is not a bad pick in general (right?) and 2. it meets McAfee’s criteria and fits the pattern so far.
+You might look for a coin that had a spike in its price and volume around the same time did ETN, BURST, DGB, RDD, and HMQ did.
+Perhaps you’re keeping an eye on something that dipped when the Verge FUD brought down Verge for a moment?
+If it is an interesting project, and if it has privacy features, then 1. it is not a bad pick in general and 2. it meets McAfee’s criteria and fits the pattern so far.

-To reiterate an above point, I am fairly sure that McAfee’s main goal here is to give a boost to coins he likes and he is long in (will hold for months or years).
-I don’t want to see a ton of people dumping these for quick gains with average investors (who potentially don’t have a ton of money to lose) caught in the cross fire, I assume McAfee doesn’t either.
+To reiterate an above point, I am fairly sure that McAfee’s main goal here is to give a boost to coins he likes and he is long in and will hold for months or years.
+I don’t want to see a ton of people dumping these for quick gains with average investors who potentially don’t have a ton of money to lose caught in the crossfire.
+I assume McAfee doesn’t either.

-I get that most people who would need me to tell them what coins fit this pattern are likely the same people who would be willing to hold (and conversely that those who are going for the quick pump and dump don’t need me to tell them).
+I understand that most people who would need someone to tell them what coins fit this pattern are probably the same people who would be willing to hold.
+Conversely, those who are going for the quick pump and dump, don’t need or want advice.